madmachineio/mm-sdk/README.md

 ### macOS

-Install XCode and open it so it could install any components that needed.
+Install [swiftly](https://www.swift.org/install/macos) first, then use it to install the Swift toolchain

 ### Ubuntu 22.04